Bachelor of Science in Computer Science

 ** U.S. Bureau of Labor Statistics

 The B.S.
 Program in Computer Science is accredited by the Computing Accreditation Commission of ABET, http://www.abet.org.

-The mission of the Computer Science program is to produce professionally knowledgeable and well-rounded graduates who are prepared to meet the ethical and social obligations in the field of information technology.
+The mission of the Computer Science program is to produce professionally knowledgeable and well-rounded leaders who are prepared to meet the ethical and social obligations in the field of information technology.

 Program Educational Objectives

-The Computer Science program will produce graduates who, within three to five years of graduation, will
+The Computer Science program will produce leaders who, within three to five years of graduation, will

-- engage and provde leadership in analytical problem-solving in the computer science environment;
+- [Leadership] engage and provide leadership in analytical problem-solving in the computer science environment;

-- demonstrate strong ethical decision-making and a commitment to service to society and to the Computer Science profession.
+- [Service] demonstrate ethical decision-making and a commitment to service to society and to the Computer Science profession.